koorchik/LIVR/README.md

 Requirements:

 1. Rules must be declarative and language independent
-2. Any quantity of rules for each field
+2. Any number of rules for each field
-3. Return together errors for all fields
+3. Should return together errors for all fields
 4. Exclude all fields that do not have validation rules described
-5. Possibility to stop on first failed field
+5. Possibility to stop on first failed rule
 6. Possibility to validatate complex hierarchical structures
 7. Easy to described and undersand rules
+8. Should return understandable error codes(not error messages).
-8. Easy to implement own rules
+9. Easy to implement own rules

 ## Rules Examples ##
 **Simple registration data**